varyg1001/nyaaup/README.md

 # Nyaaup

-Nyaaup is an auto torrent uploader to [Nyaa sites](https://github.com/nyaadevs/nyaa), mainly for videos.
+Nyaaup is an auto uploader to [Nyaa sites](https://github.com/nyaadevs/nyaa), mainly for videos.
-Works both on Linux and windows.

 ## Requirements